danielsan80/jobboy-doc/doc/jobboy-bundle.md

 ```

 where `YWRtaW46cDRzc3dvcmQ` is the base64 encoding of `admin:p4ssword`
-and `jobboy-example` is the localhost where you mounted che project.
+and `jobboy-example` is the localhost where you mounted the project.